-Three conditions are used to determine when to add and remove links between objects belonging to types A and B. These conditions are written in an expressive temporal logic, similar to the well known Metric Temporal Logic [21], and incrementally evaluated by Dy-Know using progression over a timed state sequence.3
+Three conditions are used to determine when to add and remove links between objects belonging to types A and B. These conditions are written in an expressive temporal logic, similar to the well known Metric Temporal Logic (Koymans 1990), and incrementally evaluated by DyKnow using progression over a timed state sequence.1

 The unary establish condition expresses when an object of type A, which may be a percept or a higher level object, should be linked to a new object of type B. When a new object of type A is created, the anchoring system immediately begins evaluating this condition.
-This is similar to the Find functionality suggested by Coradeschi and Saffiotti [3], which takes a symbolic description of an object and tries to anchor it in sensor data.
-A world object could for example be linked to a new on-road object if it is on a road for at least five seconds.
+If and when the condition becomes true, a link to a new object of type B is created.
+Concrete examples will be given below.
+This corresponds to the Find functionality suggested by Coradeschi and Saffiotti (Coradeschi & Saffiotti 2003), which takes a symbolic description of an object and tries to anchor it in sensor data.

 The binary reestablish condition expresses the condition for an object of type A to be linked to a known object of type B, as in the case where a new world object corresponds to an existing on-road object that had temporarily been hidden by a bridge.
-When a new object of type A is created, the anchoring system immediately begins to evaluate the re-establish condition for every known object of type B that is not linked to an object of type A. If and when one of these conditions becomes true, a link is created between the associated objects.
-This is similar to the Reacquire functionality [3].
-A link from a world object to an existing on-road object could for example be reestablished if the distance is less than thresh within five seconds.
+When a new object of type A is created, the anchoring system immediately begins to evaluate the reestablish condition for every known object of type B that is not linked to an object of type A. If and when one of these conditions becomes true, a link is created between the associated objects.
+This corresponds to the Reacquire functionality (Coradeschi & Saffiotti 2003).

-While two objects are linked, a computational unit generates the attributes of the more specific object from those of the less specific object, possibly together with information from other sources.
+While two objects are linked, the attributes of the more specific object are computed using a DyKnow computational unit from the attributes of the less specific object, possibly together with information from other sources.

-Finally, since observations are uncertain and classification is imperfect, any link created between two objects is considered a hypothesis and is continually validated through a maintain condition.
+Finally, since observations are uncertain and classification

+is imperfect, any link created between two objects is considered a hypothesis and is continually validated through a maintain condition.
 Such conditions can compare the observed behavior of an object with behavior that is normative for its type, and possibly with behavior predicted in other ways.
 For example, one might state that an on-road object should remain continually on the road, maybe with occasional shorter periods being observed off the road due to sensor error.

 If a maintain condition is violated, the corresponding link is removed.
-However, all objects involved remain, enabling reclassification and re-identification at a later time.
+However, all objects involved remain, enabling re-classification and re-identification at a later time.
 The state of an object having no incoming links will be predicted based on a general model of how objects of this type normally behave.
-This is similar to the Track functionality [3].
+This corresponds to the Track functionality (Coradeschi & Saffiotti 2003).